-3.2.
+2.2.
 Well Established Data Systems and Database Benchmarks

-Big Data has an excellent base set of benchmarks coming from the long established efforts of database community with important Industry contributions.
-We build on Baru and Rabl's excellent tutorial [15], which has a thorough discussion of benchmarks including the TPC series [16], HiBench [17], Yahoo Cloud Serving Benchmark [18], BigDataBench [19], BigBench [20] and Berkeley Big Data Benchmark [21] that quantify the Ogre data source & style facets.
-We summarize these and other important benchmarks from Europe [22], SPEC [23] and other micro-benchmark [24, 25] and analytics and social networking studies [26-29] in the following sections.
+Big Data has an excellent base set of benchmarks coming from the long established efforts of the database community with important Industry contributions.
+We build on Baru and Rabl's excellent tutorial [14], which has a thorough discussion of benchmarks including the TPC series [15], HiBench [16], Yahoo Cloud Serving Benchmark [17], BigDataBench [18], BigBench [19] and Berkeley Big Data Benchmark [20] that quantify the Ogre Data Source & Style facets.
+We summarize these and other important benchmarks from Europe [21], SPEC [22] and other micro-benchmark [23, 24] and analytics and social networking studies [25-28] in the following sections.

-3.2.1.
+2.2.1.
 Micro Benchmarks

-The SPEC Benchmarks [23] are well known here and they cover a variety of areas including CPU, HPC, Servers, Power, Virtualization and the Web.
-SPEC has set up a Big Data working group [30] that will further improve SPEC benchmarks in this area.
-There are several studies of I/O performance including use of flash storage [24] and

-HDFS [25].
-These type of benchmarks correspond to Ogre facets that include DV3-4 and PV1-2.
+The SPEC Benchmarks [22] are well known here and they cover a variety of areas including CPU, HPC, Servers, Power, Virtualization and the Web.
+SPEC has set up a Big Data working group [29] that will further improve SPEC benchmarks in this area.
+There are several studies of I/O performance including use of flash storage [23] and HDFS [24].
+These types of benchmarks correspond to Ogre facets that include DV3-4 and PV1-2.

-3.2.2.
+2.2.2.
 Enterprise Database Benchmarks: TPC

-The Transaction Processing Performance Council TPC [16] benchmarks are well-known and central to the database industry.
+The Transaction Processing Performance Council TPC [15] benchmarks are well-known and central to the database industry.
 TPC covers multiple areas including OLTP online transaction processing with the PC-C and TPC-E sets.
 Business Intelligence is represented by the warehouse TPC-H benchmark with non-trivial fixed schema and arbitrary scale factor 1GB to 100TB.
 There is also the database oriented TPC-DS benchmarks featuring nontrivial processing.
-The TPCx-HS Benchmark [31] is aimed at Hadoop Systems.
+The TPCx-HS Benchmark [30] is aimed at Hadoop Systems.
 These benchmarks correspond to OGRE facets AV2, EV10 DV1, 2, 4, PV3, 6.

-3.2.3.
+2.2.3.
 Enterprise Database Benchmarks: BigBench

-BigBench [32, 33] is an industry led effort to defining a comprehensive Big Data benchmark that emerged with a proposal that appeared in the first workshop on Big Data benchmarking (WBDB) [34].
+BigBench [31, 32] is an industry-led effort to define a comprehensive Big Data benchmark that emerged with a proposal appearing in the first workshop on Big Data benchmarking (WBDB) [33].
 It is a paper and pencil specification, but comes with a reference implementation to get started.
-BigBench models a retailer and benchmarks 30 queries around it covering 5 business categories depicted in the McKinsey report [35].
-The retailer data model in BigBench address the three V's - volume, variety, and velocity - of Big Data systems.
+BigBench models a retailer and benchmarks 30 queries around it covering 5 business categories depicted in the McKinsey report [34].
+The retailer data model in BigBench addresses the three V's - volume, variety, and velocity - of Big Data systems.
 It covers variety by introducing structured, semi-structured, and unstructured data in the model.
-While the first is an adaptation from the TPC-DS benchmark's data model, the semi-structured data represents the click stream on the site, and unstructured data denotes product reviews submitted by users.
+While the first is an adaptation from the TPC-DS benchmark's data model, the semi-structured data represents the click stream on the site, and unstructured data denotes product reviews submitted by users [35].
 Volume and velocity are covered with a scale factor in the specification.
 BigBench is aimed at modern parallel databases like Hive Impala and Shark and covers Ogre facets AV2, EV4-6,9,10 DV1, 2, 4, PV3, 6.

-3.2.4.
+This illustrates a movement of traditional structured data benchmarks to semi-structured, and unstructured data although this area area with other aspects such as multimedia to be studied.

+2.2.4.
 Enterprise Database Benchmarks: Yahoo Cloud Serving Benchmark

-This Yahoo cloud serving benchmark [18] benchmarks basic (CRUD) operations (insert, read, update, delete, scan) store for major NoSQL key-value systems Accumulo, Cassandra, Dynamo, Hbase, HyperTable, JDBC, MongoDB, Redis Voldemort.
-This exhibits Ogre Facets DV1, 4 and PV6.
+This Yahoo cloud serving benchmark [17] benchmarks basic (CRUD) operations (insert, read, update, delete, scan) store for major NoSQL key-value systems Accumulo, Cassandra, Dynamo, HBase, HyperTable, JDBC, MongoDB, and Redis Voldemort.
+This exhibits Ogre Facets DV1,4 and PV6.

-3.2.5.
+2.2.5.
 Enterprise Database Benchmarks: Berkeley Big Data Benchmark